George Town, Tasmania: Geography and landmarks

+Climate

+George Town has a mediterranean-influenced oceanic climate (Köppen: Cfb/Csb), with very mild, relatively dry summers and cool, wetter winters.
+Temperatures are moderated in all seasons by winds originating from the Bass Strait; mitigating temperature extremes.
+Average maxima vary from 21.2 C in February to 12.8 C in July while average minima fluctuate between 14.6 C in February and 7.0 C in July.

+Mean average annual precipitation is moderate, 671.6 mm spread between 133.4 precipitation days, and is concentrated in winter.
+In addition, the town is not very sunny, with 150.3 cloudy days and only 64.4 clear days per annum.
+Extreme temperatures have ranged from 28.7 C on 20 February 2000 to 0.5 C on 21 August 2013.
+Climate data was sourced from Low Head, located 6 km north of George Town.

 Infrastructure

 The Basslink 400 Kilovolt high-voltage direct current submarine cable connecting Tasmania to the National Electricity Market, terminates in George Town.

 In 2007 Alinta built the Tamar Valley Power Station a 200 MW gas-fired power station in the vicinity of George Town creating 200 direct and 100 indirect jobs during construction, and generating electricity from 2009.

 Nearby Bell Bay has an aluminium and manganese smelter, as well as the port.